-The Demoday culminated in choosing the winner, and Riina Laaksonen will take her Nordic Fit Mama across the Atlantic.
+The Demoday culminated in choosing the winner, and Riina Laaksonen will take Nordic Fit Mama across the Atlantic (Read also the press release article by Nordic Fit Mama).
 Nordic Fit Mama is basically a fitness service designed for mothers.
 Laaksonen, a mother herself, comes from entrepreneur family, and her grandma was an entrepreneur and mother of five at the age of 25.

 “I don’t see entrepreneurship as something I do, it’s something I am.
 It’s an identity”, Laaksonen says.
 Fitness and well-being have always been close to her heart, and she wanted to follow her passion and do something meaningful.
 Even with limited resources, she feels gratitude every day for being able to actually help people.

 The selection for the best startup in Nordic Startup School felt awesome, even absurd.
 It was also a surprise, but Laaksonen said she also participated to win.
 “Whatever I do, I always give 100%”, she says.
 The most important thing Laaksonen got from Nordic Startup School were the contacts.
 She emphasizes the importance of peer support, because startup scene can be quite turbulent and crazy.
 Also the great mentors gave her new perspectives and ideas.

 “I tend to think, that if I get one valuable idea from somebody’s teachings, it’s worth it.
 In Nordic Startup School they kept coming all the time”, Laaksonen says.